fractastical/metametalang/README.md

 For metametalang there is one primary native object:

     $meta - represents the active metaverse

-For metametalang there is also one default coordiate system:
+For metametalang there is also one default coordinate system:

     /1.3.5.0 - this represeents x coordinates, y coodinates, z coordinates, and zoom level

 It can also be appended, which also works as passing a set of vectors: /1.3.5.0/1.3.2.1/2.3.3.0

-All locatoins in all metaverses can be described as a set of vectors.
+All locations in all metaverses can be described as a set of vectors.

 These come with a certain supported actions.

-'$meta.owner' - returns the owner of the metaverse
+    $meta.owner - returns the owner of the metaverse

     $meta.insert - inserts an object inside the active metaverse

     $meta.created - inserts an object inside the active metaverse

-$meta.children - notes the presence of child metaverses and their locations
+    $meta.children - notes the presence of child metaverses and their locations t

-$meta.zoom(coords) - take me to the child at this coordinates.
+    $meta.zoom(coords) - take me to the child at these coordinates.
+By default goes to the first child.

+    $meta.go(coordinates) - go to these coordinates